jimlambrt/boundary-ldap-example/README.md

 boundary authenticate ldap -auth-method-id $AUTH_METHOD_ID -login-name einstein

-# when the authen cmd above is successful, you'll see the acct id in it's output.
+# when the authen cmd above is successful, you'll see the acct id in its output.
 # now, read that acct info and you'll see that it's a member of the "Scientists"
 # managed group